Coronavirus FAQ: What Does It Mean If I Can Blow Out A Candle While Wearing A Mask?

 So what's in an effective mask?

-A group of researchers at Stanford Medicine is working with the World Health Organization to figure just that out—the team has helped roll out new guidelines for mask efficacy and safety along with WHO.
-And even they agree that for most people, identifying a good, protective mask from a bad one can be confusing.
+A group of researchers at Stanford Medicine is working with the World Health Organization to figure just that out— the team has helped roll out new guidelines for mask efficacy and safety along with WHO.
+And even these researchers agree that for most people, identifying a good, protective mask from a bad one can be confusing.

 "People have no standards when they go to buy masks," says Price, who is a member of the team.

 And it's not as if you can test the mask yourself.
-Renting mask-testing equipment costs over $1,000 and it's not as if such devices are on the shelf in your neighborhood medical equipment store.
+Renting mask-testing equipment costs more than $1,000, and it's not as if such devices are on the shelf in your neighborhood medical equipment store.

-To make sure you're not flying mask-blind, it's important to keep abreast of WHO and Centers for Disease Control mask guidelines, which are regularly updated.
+To make sure you're not flying mask-blind, it's important to keep abreast of WHO and Centers for Disease Control and Prevention mask guidelines, which are regularly updated.
 Right now, Price says masks with three layers are the recommendation.

 And there are some mask facts and hacks that can be helpful.